jarr8217/My_Mechanic_Shop_API/README.md

 # Mechanic Shop API

-This is a RESTful API for a Mechanic Shop, built with Flask, SQLAlchemy, Marshmallow, a## Automated Testing
+This is a RESTful API for a Mechanic Shop, built with Flask, SQLAlchemy, Marshmallow, and Automated Testing

 - **Test Suite:**
   All endpoints are covered by automated tests using Python's `unittest` framework.